-Field trip group rates are available for classes of 15 or more students ages 3 and over.
-The maximum group size is 60 students for Pre-K and Kindergarten groups, or 125 students for grades 1 through 12.
-Group-size limits may vary according to availability; larger groups may be split and assigned multiple reservations and entry times.
+Field trip group rates are available for classes of 15 or more students ages 5 and over.
+Group size limits may vary according to availability; larger groups may be split and assigned multiple reservations and entry times.

 Chaperones play an important role in in making sure that your day at the Aquarium is safe and successful.
 While you may bring as many chaperones as you'd like, you must bring the required number of chaperones and you must pay for each chaperone beyond the ratio outlined for your group.
 Please plan for an appropriate number of class chaperones for your trip using the following guidelines, and keep in mind that teachers count as chaperones.